-Deploying a tool that creates internal cohesion, centralizes exchanges and facilitates collaboration for more than 500 employees has been the project carried out in… just three weeks by Relaytion, a company with an international presence.
-This is a feat achieved in record time to meet an urgent need—initiating a deep and lasting transformation of work methods at Relaytion.
-Franck Girardot, Project Director, looks back at the human and economic stakes of Relaytion, as well as the answers Talkspirit offered.
+Deploying a tool that creates internal cohesion, centralizes exchanges and facilitates collaboration for more than 500 employees has been the project carried out in… just three weeks by Amicio (ex-Relaytion), a company with an international presence.
+This is a feat achieved in record time to meet an urgent need—initiating a deep and lasting transformation of work methods at Amicio.
+Franck Girardot, Project Director, looks back at the human and economic stakes of Amicio, as well as the answers Talkspirit offered.

-Created in 2004, Relaytion specializes in customer relations, in the fields of consulting and outsourcing.
+Created in 2004, Amicio specializes in customer relations, in the fields of consulting and outsourcing.

 - More than 500 employees throughout France and Asia